 Every customer has requirements for closing the sale.
 That’s right in order to close the deal you need to have the right parts and pieces for that particular customer.
 All of your customers require something a little different.
 Many salespeople today like to say it’s the price, but we know that’s not always true.

 For example, the “Get Me Done” car buyer needs to get financed and not much else.
 Or the $200 a month buyer is all about the payment.
 These examples are oversimplified, but you get the idea.
 It doesn’t take much to close these customers if you can get them financed or hit their payment.
 But most car buyers today need much more when it comes to closing the sale.

 The most basic requirement for closing the sale is the selection.
 It sounds obvious, but I can’t tell you how many deals I have closed simply by changing cars.
 I am not talking about different model cars or new or used switches.
 I am talking about colors, options, and trim levels.

-When I took the turn I started asking questions.
+When I took the turn, I started asking questions.
 I wanted to know if they liked the car and the features.
-Then I asked about color and they said it was nice, by reading the customer I sensed it wasn't exactly what they wanted.
-So after a few more questions about color, I switched cars and closed the deal.
-I had a very similar experience with another customer when I discovered that they always wanted a car with a sunroof.
-I switched out trim levels and the deal was closed.
+Then I asked about the color and they said it was nice.
+By reading the customer, I sensed it wasn’t exactly what they wanted.
+So after a few more questions about the color, I switched cars and closed the deal.
+I had a similar experience with another customer when I discovered they always wanted a car with a sunroof.
+I switched out trim levels, and the deal was closed.
 In both cases, the car salesman was sure that was the car they wanted to take home today.

-You are not going to close the sale if you don't have them in the right car.
-I know it sounds crazy, but I still see it on a regular basis.
-Grinding a customer to buy a car they don't really want is a waste of time.
+You will not close the sale if you don’t have them in the right car.
+I know it sounds crazy, but I still see it regularly.
+Grinding a customer to buy a car they don’t really want is a waste of time.
 Then the customer says they will be back or give some other lame excuse.
 Just a sales tip, get the selection right first and closing will be much easier.

 Closing the Sale Demands Credibility